soumiamahieddine/enmoRM/README.md

 Installation procedure
 ======================

-This procedure will guide you step by step throw the installation on MaarchRM.
+This procedure will guide you step by step through the installation of MaarchRM.

-The software is packaged with a default configuration and data that allow you to run the archiving system in a “demo” mode.
+The software is packaged with default configuration and data that allow you to run the archiving system in a “demo” mode.
 For a custom installation, please read the docs at <http://wiki.maarch.org/Maarch_RM>.

-This procedure is describe for a Debian GNU Linux8 64bit system with a PostgreSQL 9.4 database.
+This procedure is made for a Debian GNU Linux8 64bit system with a PostgreSQL 9.4 database.
 Most of the command lines will require administrator rights.

 Prerequisite
 ------------